datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 {: .output}

 Many times, there may be some issues with your data and the way it is formatted.
-In that case, you may want to share that data with somone else.
-However, you may not need to share the whole datasets; looking at a subset of your 50,000 row, 10,000 column dataframe may be TMI (too much information)!
+In that case, you may want to share that data with someone else.
+However, you may not need to share the whole dataset; looking at a subset of your 50,000 row, 10,000 column dataframe may be TMI (too much information)!
 You can take an object you have in memory such as dataframe (if you don't know what this means yet, we will get to it!) and save it to a file.
 In our example we will use the